ElinaBoman/rootme/README.md

                 ]
  	        }

-- Click "Rewiew Policy" enter a name and description.
+- Click "Review Policy" and enter a name and description.
 Click "Create Policy"
 - Search for your new policy and click "Attach Policy
-- Inside User Groups, add user.
+- Inside User Groups, add users.
 Give the user a name that suits your project
 - Select AWS Access Type, select Programmatic Access.
-Add group to your new user.
+Add a group to your new user.
 Go to Review, User, Create User
-- Download cvs and make sure to save this on a safe place.
+- Download cvs and make sure to save this in a safe place.

 ### Media Folder Set up
 - In Heroku you will need to remove DISABLE_COLLECTSTATIC
 - Back in AWS S3, create a new folder called media, add all your project images.
-You will have to go to Manage Public Permissons and Grant public read access to the objects.
+You will have to go to Manage Public Permissions and Grant public read access to the objects.
 Finish this by clicking "Upload"

 ### Connect AWS and Django
 - Install following packages to start using your bucket